la-demos/platformcon-2026-demo-hub-and-spoke-sveltos/DEEP-DIVE.md

-# PlatformCon 2026 - Workshop - When hub-and-spoke GitOps becomes a security risk at scale - WIP!
+# PlatformCon 2026 - Workshop - When hub-and-spoke GitOps becomes a security risk at scale - Deep Dive and The Hard Way!

 Welcome to the PlatformCon 2026 workshop on "When hub-and-spoke GitOps becomes a security risk at scale".
 In this workshop, we will explore the potential security risks associated with hub-and-spoke GitOps architectures and discuss strategies to mitigate these risks effectively.